MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_object.md

 #### FILE_WRITE_ONCE_MEDIA

 Indicates that the device supports write-once media.
 Drivers do not set this member directly.
 For more information about how to set device characteristics, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563818">Specifying Device Characteristics</a> topic.

+#### FILE_CHARACTERISTIC_CSV

+Indicates that the device is a Cluster Shared Volume (CSV).

+#### FILE_DEVICE_ALLOW_APPCONTAINER_TRAVERSAL

+The IO Manager normally performs a full security check for traverse access on every file open when the client is an app container.
+Setting of this flag bypasses this enforced traverse access check if the client token already has traverse privileges.

+#### FILE_PORTABLE_DEVICE

+Indicates that the underlying stack considers the device portable.
+This is used by the storage stack and means that the device is not in the local machine container and is not on a fixed bus type.

 ### -field Vpb